unff/ngEbayPlayground/notes.md

 Persist session across tabs (check for access/refresh token in localStorage) hook into firebase for call history / tokens?
 Check ebayofficialtime and generate time offset on startup.
+Ability to swap from sandbox to production via a click
+- set/get functions to return tokens based on isSandBox
+- two buttons in navbar, active one glows but is disabled Ability to swap from US to UK to AU with a selection